 - Term life insurance, which is typically the simplest type of life insurance, pays only if death occurs during the length of time the policy is active (10, 15 and 20 years are the most typical).

-Next, you need to figure out how much coverage you need.
+Next, you need to figure out how much life insurance coverage you need.
 It’s helpful to consider both the amount of debt (liabilities) you have and your salary.
 If you have a spouse or partner who depends on your income to pay for expenses, consider how many years of income you would like your life insurance to cover.
 There are tools that can help you figure out the right coverage to meet your needs.

 There are some key factors every buyer should be familiar with when shopping for life insurance, including: